-Fig. 1D: This range of trainers is an illustrative example of a product platform from the manufacturing sector.
+Fig. 1D: This range of trainers is an example of a product platform from the manufacturing sector.
 Low-variety common assets, produced in the same way, make up the majority of each shoe.
-Stable interfaces and peripheral components allow the inclusion of different soles, laces and colour finishes for a high degree of customisation and variety, delivered with consistent quality.
-Similar principles apply to many of the modern-day goods we use on a daily basis.
+Stable interfaces and peripheral components allow the inclusion of different soles, laces and colour finishes for a high degree of customisation.